preetisawant/cloud-foundry/network-isolation.md

 {: #isolated-network}

 Starting with version 2.2.0, {{site.data.keyword.cfee_full}} (CFEE) instances can operate inside an isolated network that protects and secures the environment from external threats.
 You create an isolated network through private VLANs and a set of control mechanisms to route, filter, and protect traffic into and out of the resources inside the network perimeter.
-Isolated networks are setup using technologies like Virtual Router Appliances ([VRAs](https://cloud.ibm.com/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-about-the-vra).
+Isolated networks are setup using technologies like Virtual Router Appliances ([VRAs](https://cloud.ibm.com/docs/infrastructure/virtual-router-appliance?topic=virtual-router-appliance-getting-started-with-ibm-virtual-router-appliance#vlans-and-the-gateway-appliance-s-role)).

-**Note:** CFEE instances operating in an isolated network required that the CFEE kubernetes cluster be update to v1.13.
-Updating the Kubernetes cluster v1.13 is independent of the CFEE update.
+**Note:** CFEE instances operating in an isolated network require that the CFEE Kubernetes cluster be updated to v1.13.
+Updating the Kubernetes cluster to v1.13 is independent of the CFEE update.

 A CFEE instance is provisioned into a cluster from the IBM Kubernetes Service.
 The CFEE's Cloud Foundry cells (where applications are hosted) are provisioned into the Cluster's worker nodes.
 This means that access to the CFEE cells and applications implies accessing the cluster worker nodes.

 The worker nodes contain Application Loads Balancers (ALBs) that distribute the applications' workload among the worker nodes.
 CFEE v2.2.0 enables the Kubernetes ALBs in both, private and public networks.
 This means that CFEE v2.2.0 can be accessed from both, public and private networks.

-## CFEE management in an isolated network
+## Management in an isolated network
 {: #control-plan-access}

 In v2.2.0 the CFEE management plane (the sub-system used for provisioning, updates and other lifecycle activities) does not rely on the ALBs or worker nodes directly to manage a CFEE instance.
 Instead, the CFEE management plane uses the _VPN connection between the Kubernetes master and worker nodes_ to access the CFEE instance and its resources.
 This enables the management plane to control the CFEE instance.